 Email SPAM is no doubt the most common and well known form of SPAM, probably on a pair with the incessant river that is your mail box with infinite cascades of useless flyers from your “thoughtful” next door pizza place and supermarket.

-By now you would expect anyone that used email for more than one year to have taken the time to learn what SPAM is, but evidence (my Inbox) shows that this is not the case at all, no matter if they are digital natives, people with master degrees and doctorates, even academics in IT and communications otherwise recognised in their fields and big companies alike, all walks of life seem to be at it.
+By now you would expect anyone that used email for a while to have taken the time to learn what SPAM is, but evidence (my Inbox) shows that this is not the case at all, no matter if they are digital natives, people with master degrees and doctorates, even academics in IT and communications otherwise recognised in their fields and big companies alike, all walks of life seem to be at it.
 Is ignorance an excuse?

 Understanding Email SPAM